The Importance of Being Named as Estate Administrator

 I have written extensively how the absence of a will or trust after death or when a will or trust is found yet no ($$$) money is claimed to exist, can suggest numerous reasons to believe fraud, undue influence, and other wrongful conduct occurred pre-death.

 Succinctly stated, it is very (as in very) important that you almost always insist on being named the administrator of an estate when no Will can be located so that you can independently investigate the entirety of the decedent’s finances before he or she died.
-As administrator you’ll have the full legal authority of the New Jersey probate code on your side including the power of subpoena to bank records, brokerage, and personal accounts.
+As an administrator, you’ll have the full legal authority of the New Jersey probate code on your side, including the power of subpoena to bank records, brokerage, and personal accounts.
 If you confirm fraud and other wrongful conduct, you’ll be able to take the deposition of witnesses under oath and recover the stolen/converted funds and (potentially) counsel fees and costs of litigation.
-And remember, if you are asked to renunciate being appointed the administrator, never, ever, ever agree without first discussing it with me or a qualified probate estate attorney in New Jersey.
+And remember, if you are asked to renunciate being appointed the administrator, never, ever, ever agree without first discussing it with a qualified probate estate attorney or me in New Jersey.

 Must an Administrator Always Be Appointed by the Probate Court?

-If the total assets of the deceased exceed $20,000.00 then the County Surrogate must appoint an administrator.
-Before someone is appointed, all next of kin of the deceased must be notified of any court proceeding seeking to appoint an administrator or each must renounce their right(s) to be the administrator.
-The decision to renunciate should only be made after consultation with an experienced New Jersey Estate Administration and Probate attorney.
-Significant legal rights may be affected by an ill-advised refusal to serve as an administrator to an estate administration.
-In fact, almost always I advise clients not to renunciate administration but to advocate and fight to become the administrator.
+If the deceased’s total assets exceed $20,000.00, the County Surrogate must appoint an administrator.
+Before someone is appointed, all next of kin of the deceased must be notified of any court proceeding seeking to appoint an administrator, or each must renounce their right(s) to be the administrator.
+The decision to renounce should be made only after consultation with an experienced New Jersey Estate Administration and Probate attorney.
+Significant legal rights may be affected by an ill-advised refusal to serve as an administrator in an estate administration.
+In fact, I almost always advise clients not to renunciate administration but to advocate and fight to become the administrator.
 I’ve explained my reasons why in the video above.

 Am I talking to you on this page?
-If so, contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call him toll-free at (855) 376-5291 should you have any questions about the issues of renunciation of the rights to be estate administrator.
+If so, contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call him at (732) 863-9900 should you have any questions about the issues of renunciation of the rights to be the estate administrator.

 Probate & Estate Litigation in New Jersey